abbycar/MicrosoftEdge-Documentation/extensions/extensions-for-enterprise/README.md

+---
+description: Microsoft Edge extensions have a similar workflow when compared to other enterprise UWP apps.
+This article detailis enterprise specific aspects of Microsoft Edge Extensions.
+title: Extensions for enterprise
+author: abbycar
+---

 # Extensions for enterprise
 Microsoft Edge extensions have a similar workflow when compared to other enterprise UWP apps.
 The information below details enterprise specific aspects of Microsoft Edge extensions.